Chamber Programs & Events

 Youth Leadership Aransas County (YLAC)

 A leadership and community orientation program for middle school student leaders.
 It provides a connection to our schools by ensuring our youth receive the necessary community information/orientation and leadership skills.
-For program BROCHURE, for program APPLICATION or for more INFORMATION.
-Like us on FACEBOOK.
-Returning participant click HERE for job description.
-YLAC MENTOR APPLICATION.
+For a program brochure, for program application, or for more information.
+Like us on Facebook.
+Returning participant click here for the job description.
+YLAC mentor application.

 A business specialist representative will be available to assist your business.
 More info SCORE free counseling assistance, etc. More info

 Annual Recurring Events

 This event celebrates the success of the Chamber and its volunteer leadership and contributions.
-The following annual awards are given: Bay Blazer of the Year, Business Builder of the Year, Small Business of the Year, Chamber Member of the Year, Citizen of the Year and Non-Profit Organization of the Year.
-There is a featured speaker, silent auction and raffle.
-The banquet will be held in June of 2019.
+The following annual awards are given: Bay Blazer of the Year, Business Builder of the Year, Small Business of the Year, Chamber Member of the Year, Citizen of the Year, and Non-Profit Organization of the Year.
+There is a featured speaker, silent auction, and raffle.
+The banquet is on June 30 at the Fulton Convention Center.
+Register for the 71st annual Changing of the Gavel Annual Banquet here.
+Online Auction here.
+Program here.

 This event gives members an opportunity to travel to Austin and schedule sessions with Texas Senators and Representatives to discuss the Chamber’s legislative agenda.
 We also incorporate a student representative from each school into the event.
 The students are honorary pages for the House and Senate Chambers for the day.
 A committee puts this event together every other year.

 Opportunity for business members and non-members to showcase their business in a fun setting at The Rockport Festival Grounds.
 This event is held the last Thursday in April.
 For more information on being a vendor or to serve on the Committee, call 361-729-6445.

 The Small Business Council “Business Builders” develop morning breakfasts filled with networking and great speakers with topics based on the needs of the members.
 They are held at various locations.
 Meeting people and learning is a high priority.
-To serve on the Business Builders, contact the Chamber today.
+To find out when the next Business Breakfast is contact us here.

 Candidate Panels & Issues Forums